foolhardy21/server-side-nodejs/README.md

 User can view all the information and perform CRUD operations.
 Router to direct the request to specific controller function where data is first fetched using data models and served after rendering it on a view template.

-Skeleton website and project structre built from express application generator.
+Skeleton website and project structure built from express application generator.

 ### Entity Relationship Diagram